ibm-cloud-docs/citrix-netscaler-vpx/netscaler-vpx-high-availability-setup.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Set up Citrix Netscaler VPX for High Availability (HA)
+# Setting up Citrix Netscaler VPX for High Availability (HA)

 Load balancers are used to balance traffic over multiple application servers to improve performance and stability in a scalable application.
 Yet, a single loadbalancer is a single point of failure.
 Avoid this by configuring a High Availability (HA) Netscaler VPX pair.
 Configuring an HA pair requires two Netscaler VPX servers.
 The secondary server steps in to continue load balancing should the primary fail.